sockeqwe/Instantiator/README.md

 println(foo.date) // can be null or current Date
 ```

+**Please note that unless you explicitly need a very custom behavior for `null` values of a specific type
+there is no need to create a subclass of `NullableInstanceFactory`.**
+Just create a `NonNullableInstanceFactory`, add it to your `InstantiatorConfig` and Instantiator does
+automatically create a `NullableInstanceFactory` out of it under the hood
+(uses `NonNullableInstanceFactory.toNullableInstanceFactory()`).

 `InstantiatorConfig` is immutable.
 You can add an `InstanceFactory` with
 the `val newConfig : InstantiatorConfig = existingInstantiatorConfig.add(myCustomFactoy)`